drflorianberger/TPUCU25/week1/whatislife.md

 Paul Nurse: What is life (2020)
 - Must be able to evolve.
 - Separated but connected.
-- Chemical, physical and informational machines.
+- Chemical, physical, and informational machines.

 **Towards a biophysical understanding of life**

-Roughly speaking: a quantitative, mathematical description
+Roughly speaking, a quantitative, mathematical description

 Fascinating dynamics of cells: